 Jens Meierhenrich, Alexander Laban Hinton, and Lawrence Douglas, “The Critique of Transitional Justice,” in idem., eds., The Oxford Handbook of Transitional Justice (Oxford: Oxford University Press, in press)

-Jens Meierhenrich, “The Rule-of-Law Imaginary: Regarding Iustitia,” in Michael Sevel, ed., The Routledge Handbook of the Rule of Law (London: Routledge, in press)
+Jens Meierhenrich, “The Rule-of-Law Imaginary: Regarding Iustitia,” in Michael Sevel, ed., The Routledge Handbook of the Rule of Law (London: Routledge, 2024), pp. 9-28

 Jens Meierhenrich, “What the Rule of Law Is … and Is Not,” in Jens Meierhenrich and Martin Loughlin, eds., The Cambridge Companion to the Rule of Law (Cambridge: Cambridge University Press, 2021), pp. 569-621